 The security and privacy of the information contained within our systems is a top priority for us.
-Therefore, while we have no evidence indicating your information was misused, we strongly recommend you remain vigilant, monitor and review all of your financial and account statements, and report any unusual activity to the institution that issued the record and law enforcement.
-Please see "other important information" on the following pages for guidance on how to best protect your identity.
+Therefore, while we have no evidence indicating your information was misused, we strongly recommend that you remain vigilant, monitor and review all of your financial and account statements, and report any unusual activity to the institution that issued the record and law enforcement.
+In addition, please see "OTHER IMPORTANT INFORMATION" on the following pages for guidance on how to best protect your identity.